edsu/fla-processing/README.md

-This directory contains scripts for normalizing and massaging the orginal FLA spreadsheets and scan data that was given to MITH using Box in April 2015.
+This directory contains scripts for normalizing and massaging the orginal FLA spreadsheets and scan data that were given to MITH using Box in April 2015.
 The original spreadsheets were created by multiple people and needed to be normalized before further processing can be done.